Console

 The service file is a configuration package wrapped up as a zip folder.
 This zip folder contains a config.json file and *.pem files.
 On the other hand a service account is simply your consumer clientID which can also be found in the service file.

-Organisations use the credentials in its service file to make authorised API calls for authenticating as either the consumer itself or their standalone applications.
-When an organisation authenticates as a consumer account, it has access to all resources that the consumer account has permission to access.
+Organizations use the credentials in its service file to make authorised API calls for authenticating as either the consumer itself or their standalone applications.
+When an organization authenticates as a consumer account, it has access to all resources that the consumer account has permission to access.

-pasby™ only provides api-keys to organisations.
-To generate and retrieve your organisation service file with all its credentials go to Organisation » API config
+pasby™ only provides api-keys to organizations.
+To generate and retrieve your organization service file with all its credentials go to Organization » API config

-As a security measure service account files can only be generated once, but if you feel your organisation has been compromised and won't like to loose access to your already instated apps, you can quickly reach out to support to help you reset your organisation service account without loosing your apps.
+As a security measure service account files can only be generated once, but if you feel your organization has been compromised and won't like to loose access to your already instated apps, you can quickly reach out to support to help you reset your organization service account without loosing your apps.

 App service file

-To communicate securely with pasby™ each app owned by an organisation is given its own unique RSA encryption keys, these keys and the application credentials are then zipped into a service file.
+To communicate securely with pasby™ each app owned by an organization is given its own unique RSA encryption keys, these keys and the application credentials are then zipped into a service file.

 generate app service file